-Music's Weird Cassette-Tape Revival Is Paying Off
+Music’s Weird Cassette Tape Revival Is Paying Off

 “I do arch an eyebrow when I see major labels putting things out on tape,” says Keyes.
 “That, to me, is just purely cashing in on what they perceive as kind of a trend.
 To me, tapes are really for smaller bands and record labels.
 Not because Columbia wanted to reissue the Top Gun soundtrack for the hundredth time.
 Something about that is a little more bogus to me.”

-Keyes now has a routine habit of buying tapes at shows or, quite naturally, ordering them online from his employer Bandcamp.
-At the Latinx Punk Festival in Brooklyn last summer, he bought tapes from many of the bands he saw, who hailed from all over the world.
-The fact that they all sold cassettes allowed him to easily collect their music for later listening, something that would be cost-prohibitive with vinyl and downright annoying with streaming services.
+Keyes now has a routine habit of buying tapes at shows or, quite naturally, ordering them online from his employer Bandcamp, which has the added bonus of unlocking free, unlimited streaming from within the service’s app.
+At the Latinx Punk Festival in Brooklyn last summer, Keyes bought tapes from many of the bands he saw, who hailed from all over the world.
+At a festival showcasing many artists, the availability of cheap physical media allows any fan to easily collect a lot of music for later listening, something that would be cost-prohibitive with vinyl and downright annoying with subscription services.

 One Tangible Thing